We'll Help Wipe Your Slate Clean.

 WHAT WILL HAPPEN TO MY ASSETS IF I DECLARE BANKRUPTCY?

-One of the most frequently asked questions we received about declaring bankruptcy is related to personal assets and what will happen to them if you choose to declare bankruptcy.
+One of the most frequently asked questions about declaring bankruptcy relates to personal assets and what will happen to them if you choose to declare bankruptcy.
 Each bankruptcy case is unique and presents many variables.
-Keeping this in mind, rest assured that declaring bankruptcy does not necessarily mean you will lose all your assets.
+Remember, claiming bankruptcy does not necessarily mean losing all your assets.

-It is a common bankruptcy misconception that you will lose all your assets during bankruptcy.
-The goal of declaring bankruptcy is to give you a fresh financial start and protection from creditors.
+It is a common misconception that you will lose all your assets during bankruptcy.
+Declaring bankruptcy aims to give you a fresh financial start and protection from creditors.
 During the bankruptcy process, you will have to surrender certain assets to help discharge you of your debts.
 But government regulations also stipulate that you must be able to keep certain assets to cover living expenses.

 In general, the assets you get to keep during the bankruptcy process include: